opea-project/GenAIEval/evals/evaluation/rag_eval/README.md

 ### Evaluation

 Use below command to run the evaluation, please note that for the first run, argument `--ingest_docs` should be added in the command to ingest the documents into the vector database, while for the subsequent run, this argument should be omitted.
 Set `--retrieval_metrics` to get retrieval related metrics (MRR@10/MAP@10/Hits@10/Hits@4).
 Set `--ragas_metrics` and `--llm_endpoint` to get end-to-end rag pipeline metrics (faithfulness/answer_relevancy/...), which are judged by LLMs.
+We set `--limits` is 100 as default, which means only 100 examples are evaluated by llm-as-judge as it is very time consuming.

 ```bash
 python eval_multihop.py --docs_path MultiHop-RAG/dataset/corpus.json  --dataset_path MultiHop-RAG/dataset/MultiHopRAG.json --ingest_docs --retrieval_metrics --ragas_metrics --llm_endpoint http://{your_ip}:{your_llm_port}/generate